grpc/proposal/A80-tcp-telemetry.md

   * Set `writes_since_last_latency_measurement_` to 1 and repeat.

 ### Metric Stability
 All metrics added in this proposal will start as experimental.
-The long term goal will be to de-experimentalize them and have them be on by default, but the exact criteria for that change are TBD.
+The long term goal will be to de-experimentalize them and potentially have some metrics be on by default, but the exact criteria for that change are TBD.
+We may also add new labels (eg: `grpc.lb.locality`, `grpc.lb.backend_service`) in the future.
+This gRFC will be amended when this happens.

 ### Temporary environment variable protection
 This proposal does not include any features enabled via external I/O, so it does not need environment variable protection.